 Chickpeas with Sugar

 Preparation of Chickpeas with Sugar (Abruzzo)

-• Soak the chickpeas for about 3 hours, then drain them.
-Take a pot with high sides (at least a palm’s length), measure the ingredients with a glass.
+• Soak the chickpeas for about 3 hours.
+After soaking, drain them and take a pan with high sides (at least about a palm’s width — roughly 3.5 inches).
+Measure the quantities with a cup.

-Put in 3 cups of chickpeas, 3 cups of sugar, the grated zest of one lemon, and 1 cup of water!
+Put 3 cups of chickpeas, 3 cups of sugar, the grated zest of one lemon and 1 cup of water!

-• When the chickpeas are cooked so that the sugar sticks well to them, remove the pot from the heat and continue to stir for a couple of minutes.
-Then spread them out on a wooden board to cool, ensuring they don’t stick together too much.
+• When the chickpeas are cooked so that the sugar adheres well to them, remove the pan from the heat and continue stirring for a couple of minutes, then spread them out on a wooden board so they don’t stick together and let them cool.

+Chickpeas with Sugar